 There are a few other developments that have me pretty excited lately.
-First, is that we’ve teamed up with a world-class Data Science company to explore ways to use advanced analytics and machine learning to improve our clients’ marketing effectiveness.
+First, we’ve teamed up with a world-class Data Science company to explore ways to use advanced analytics and machine learning to improve our clients’ marketing effectiveness.